Overview: Purchasing Commitments

 Purchasing Commitment Process

 An approved purchase requisition creates a commitment by distribution line (plus tax).
-Requisition commitments are referenced by transaction source code "E_REQ" on the Monthly Expenditure Statement (FIN_EXP_285_Mo_Detail_Statement).
+Requisition commitments are referenced by transaction source code "E_REQ" on expenditure reports.

 When a requisition becomes an approved Purchase Order, the requisition commitment becomes a Purchase Order commitment and the transaction source code changes to "E_PO".
 The Purchase Order commitment is calculated by line plus sales tax.
 The commitment only includes valid lines where no invoice has been processed.
 A valid line is one that is approved and not cancelled, unreserved, or finally closed.